 The black slime that accumulates on spouts is bacteria that feed on oxidized iron and manganese in the water.

-Is Manganese (bacteria) harmful?
+Is Manganese (Bacteria) Harmful?

-Neither manganese nor the bacteria are considered dangerous and a risk to your health in levels as they occur in our drinking water.
+Neither manganese nor the bacteria are considered dangerous or a risk to your health in levels as they occur in our drinking water.
 The WHO recommends maintaining a concentration of 0.05mg/l in drinking water.
 Lower levels can be easily achieved by filtration.

-Manganese and iron in drinking water
+Manganese and Iron in Drinking Water

 I called our water provider, the Fulton County Water & Sewer Billing and Collection Division.
 The gentleman on the phone told me that the problem of black slime in water pipes could be resolved by flushing the main line.